sgeorgakis/aggregator/README.md

 the IP/port where external services are available etc.

-To change the properties of the services themselves (when utilizing the `Docker` containers) you must edit the `docker-compose.yml` file located in the `lib` directory.
+To change the properties of the services themselves (when utilizing the `Docker` containers) you must edit the `docker-compose.yml` file located in the `lib/docker` directory.

 Project Info
 ----------------